apereo/cas/docs/cas-server-documentation/mfa/YubiKey-Authentication-Registration-JPA.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-yubikey-jpa" %}

-{% include {{ version }}/rdbms-configuration.md configKey="cas.authn.mfa.yubikey.jpa" %}
+{% include casproperties.html
+modules="cas-server-support-yubikey-jpa"
+properties="cas.authn.mfa.yubikey.jpa" %}

 The expected database schema that is automatically created and configured by CAS contains a single table as `YubiKeyAccount` with the following fields:

 | Field              | Description
 |--------------------------------------------------------------------------------------